 The Living Stones

-NOTE: During Lent the Living Stones are continuing their participation in ARISE Together in Christ and meeting in Faber 8.
+NOTE: During Lent the Living Stones are continuing their participation in ARISE Together in Christ.

 Beginning a study of Matthew: The King and His Kingdom on Jan 10.

 Who are The Living Stones?
 We are a group of St. Ignatius women who meet every Tuesday to pray and explore our faith together.
 Since September, 2008, we have studied books on such varied topics as the Mercy, the books of Genesis, Exodus, Job, Psalms, Revelations and James.
 We have explored the Acts of the Apostles, Vatican II Council, Women of the Old Testament, and have taken a Biblical Walk Through the Mass.
 We have viewed dvd series on Catholicism, Vatican II, and an overview of the Bible.
 Realizing the responsibilities of everyday life, members join us when they can.
 Please consider joining us in the ChristAbide in Me - Ignatian Prayerus Center on Tuesdays from 10—11:30 a.m.
 ALL ARE WELCOME at any time!

 Abide in Me - Ignatian Prayer

 Tuesdays 7-8:30 pm Feb 28 - May 9 in Faber Center